 Ultimately, an intranet solution offers a range of functionality alongside standard online collaboration tools.

 To reap the full benefit of the intranet then, social tools are key and capable of transforming company culture and business processes.
 McKinsey points out that modern organisations will also have to foster a healthy culture and “transform their structures [and] processes.”
 Organisations that want to make the most out of collaborative practices must become more open, less hierarchical and ensure that a sense of trust is created and maintained.
 The intranet itself helps to do this so long as it’s well designed enough to engage users.

 This in itself is not an easy feat, so it’s necessary for the intranet designers to plan the project carefully, preferably getting employees involved at every stage in order to gain useful feedback on the following:

 By getting workers involved in the setting up of the intranet, it’s likely that they will later become advocates of the intranet and encourage others to use it to its full potential.
-It’s useful too for internal collaboration at work that employees who enjoy blogging, writing newsletters and so on are found to create content for the intranet that others will find useful in their day-to-day tasks.
-This in itself creates a scenario in which the design and deployment of the intranet itself becomes a collaborative project and one that’s more viable for success.
+It’s also useful to incorporate employees who enjoy blogging, writing and graphic design in the content creation stage of developing your intranet platform.
+This in itself creates intranet use cases where the design and deployment of the intranet itself becomes a collaborative project that’s viable for success.

 All in the Design

 Intranets that have existed within an organisation for many years often become disjointed as new sections are created and added to the infrastructure.
 This creates a situation where content becomes fragmented and difficult to find.
 This means that it’s highly desirable for companies to regularly takes stock and monitor how the intranet is performing at regular intervals.
 Intranet analytics can be used to discover how much time is being wasted looking for information by employees which in turn translates into a dip in productivity.